 Ref: MGL c.265 §18B

 There are several other firearms crimes that you could be facing.
-The only way to be sure of what you are up against is by having a consultation with a defense attorney like myself.
+The only way to be sure of what you are up against is by having a consultation with a defense attorney.

 Whether this is your first brush with the law or if you have a prior criminal incident in your history, I can help.
 Contact me today to discuss the specific details of your case.
 We will look at what led to the charges, including the constitutionality of the search and arrest.

 Together we can work to ensure you get the best possible results on your day in court.